Each problem overview page is comprised of three main sections (see example below):

 As you progress through the provided analysis, you remain within the context of the detected problem.
 The analysis timeframe remains constant so that you can understand everything that happened in your environment during the time leading up to and during the problem (see the analysis timeframe in the upper-right corner in the example below).
 In this way you can analyze metric values and enabled filters that were active during the problem timeframe (see below).

-The problem header summarizes what Dynatrace detected on this selected component and the red marked parts of the page show which metrics and service methods are still outside the normal mode of operation.
+The problem header summarizes what Davis (the Dynatrace AI causation engine) detected on this selected component and the red marked parts of the page show which metrics and service methods are still outside the normal mode of operation.
 In the example below, some service methods recovered more quickly than others and are marked in green.

 Because all information about a detected problem can’t be shown on a single page, Dynatrace guides you by providing such navigational hints.
 For example, a click on the High failure rate 100% hint on the service method